JeffKoMS/content-dev/learn-PR/integrate-apps-azure-managed-redis/includes/2-explore-azure-managed-redis.md

 - **Flash Optimized (preview)** Enables Redis clusters to automatically move less frequently accessed data from memory (RAM) to NVMe storage.
 This reduces performance, but allows for cost-effective scaling of caches with large datasets.

-For a detailed feature comparison, visit [About Azure Managed Redis](/azure/redis/overview#choosing-the-right-tier)
+For a detailed feature comparison of the tiers, visit [About Azure Managed Redis](/azure/redis/overview#choosing-the-right-tier)

 ## Additional resources